astronomy-commons/hipscat-import/docs/catalogs/arguments.rst

 Reading input files
 -------------------------------------------------------------------------------

-Catalog import reads through a list of files and converts them into a hatsted catalog.
+Catalog import reads through a list of files and converts them into a hats-sharded catalog.

 Which files?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^